cw-leia/smartleia-doc/source/c/test.rst

 Protocol
 ========

 In order to communicate with LEIA, a simple communication protocol over uart is used.
-It permits to select a command, and execute it with specific data.
+It allows to select a command, and execute it with specific data.
 The data produced by the command can finally be returned.

-Only one data buffer :c:type:`command_cb_args_t` is used as the commands are executed one after one.
-As there is no need to keep trace of the result of the previous command, we can reuse the same buffer.
+Only one data buffer :c:type:`command_cb_args_t` is used as the commands are executed one after the other in a sequential fashion.
+As there is no need to keep track of the result of the previous command, we can reuse the same buffer.
+The maximum size of our APDU payloads is 16384, and is mainly due to maximum buffers size in the MCU SRAM.

 .. c:macro:: COMMANDS_BUFFER_MAX_LEN